t-bast/go-libp2p-echalotte/README.md

 An onion routing implementation for libp2p.

-The goal of this package (once implemented) is to provide onion routing through a libp2p network.
+The goal of this package is to provide onion routing through a libp2p network.
-It might not be useful at all (Tor is only secure if you use the whole protocol), but we'll see once the project matures.
+It might not be useful at all (Tor is only secure as a whole), but we'll see once the project matures.

+## Status

+The current code has reached a phase where it's a working prototype.
+Here are the areas that require work to productize it:

+- [ ] Cleaner separation of all components (separate packages/repos)
+- [ ] Improve encryption key management (deprecation, update, etc)
+- [ ] Add performance benchmarks
+- [ ] Investigate circuit caching
+- [ ] Introduce mocks to get better test coverage (in particular stream testing)
+- [ ] Investigate known attacks on plain onion routing (outside of Tor)
+- [ ] Long-lived heterogeneous test network
+- [ ] Try attacking via network analysis
+- [ ] Investigate implementation at the transport level